Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Introduction

-At a high level, our sensitivity analysis extends Rosenbaum’s sensitivity model for generic bias \citep{rosenbaum2006differential} to non-binary treatments.
-Notably, compared to \citet{zhang2024sensitivity}'s work on the Rosenbaum's sensitivity model for non-binary treatments \citep{rosenbaum1989sensitivity}, our extension enables exact inference for both binary and non-binary outcomes and for matched and non-matched studies, but we pay a price with respect to a ``less'' rich sensitivity model; see Section \ref{sec:Model_for_sensitivity_analysis} .
-Under our extended sensitivity model, we propose a general algorithm to compute the exact, nonparametric \emph{worst-case p-value} for an $I$ by $J$ or an $I$ by $J$ by $K$ table.
+At a high level, our sensitivity analysis extends Rosenbaum’s sensitivity model for generic bias \citep{rosenbaum2006differential} to a non-binary treatment variable.
+Under the extended sensitivity model, we propose a general algorithm to compute the worst-case p-value for an $I \times J$ table or an $I \times J \times K$ table.
 The algorithm is broken into two parts: (a) finding the worst-case unmeasured confounder and (b) computing the worst-case p-value given the worst-case unmeasured confounder.
-The results for part (a) depends on the complexity of the test statistic, with the sign-score test being the ``easiest'' among the test statistics considered; see Figure \ref{fig:contribution_figure}.
-The results for part (b) are divided into two parts, a non-stochastic approach where we provide a non-random, precise value for the exact p-value and a stochastic approach where we provide a sampling-based approximation of the exact p-value.
-Specifically, for the non-stochastic approach, we extend \citet{pagano1981algorithm}'s recursion formula to accelerate the computation of the exact worst-case p-value, which leads to at least 25,000 times faster computation compared to a more brute-force computation of it; see Section \ref{sec:Benefits_of_using_the_kernel_exact}.
-For the stochastic approach, we borrow an idea from \citet{Eisinger2017} on sampling contingency tables with Good's approximation, and propose a Monte Carlo sampling algorithm to stochastically approximate the exact worst-case p-value.
-Our proposed stochastic approximation converges faster to the exact worst-case p-value than that based on simple random sampling.
-We remark that a stochastic approximation of the exact p-value is different than an asymptotic approximation of the exact p-value based on asymptotic normality.
+The results from part (a) depend on the complexity of the test statistic, with the sign-score test being the ``easiest'' among the test statistics considered; see Figure \ref{fig:contribution_figure}.
+The results from part (b) utilize a novel transformation of the original problem from the space of biased treatment assignments to the space of ``biased'' contingency tables.
+This transformation accelerates the computation of the exact worst-case p-value at least 25,000 times compared to the original formulation; see Section \ref{sec:exact_worst_null} for details.

-Next, we study the power of tests in a sensitivity analysis; see \citet[Chapter 14]{rosenbaum2010design} on the definition of power in a sensitivity analysis.
-We show that test statistics utilizing all categorical levels generally outperform tests that only use some levels, including tests that dichotomize the treatment and/or outcome by collapsing the original levels or focusing on the two ``extreme'' levels.
+Next, we examine the power of tests in a sensitivity analysis through a simulation study; see \citet[Chapter 14]{rosenbaum2010design} on the definition of power in a sensitivity analysis.
+We show that tests that use all categorical levels generally outperform tests that only use some levels, including tests that dichotomize the treatment or outcome by collapsing the original levels or focusing on the two ``extreme'' levels.
+Our results extend the insights of \citet{rosenbaum2016crosscut} and \citet{rosenbaum2017adaptive} by characterizing settings in which incorporating all available levels of the categorical variables can improve the power of a sensitivity analysis.